jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 ## Hardware

-- Mac mini which runs the web server and all the previously mentioned tools ans scripts using LaunchDaemons
+- Mac mini which runs the web server and all the previously mentioned tools ans scripts using LaunchDaemons on a daily/nightly basis

 ## Future iterations